 Fake Speeding or Red Light Camera Tickets via Email

 This scam involves an email indicating you’ve been caught speeding or running a red light.
-You may be asked to visit a website to pay for the ticket, or even told you have to open an attachment or visit a link to see the violation.
-The email may contain convincing details including street names and speed limits in areas where you regularly drive.
+You may be asked to visit a website to pay for the ticket or even told you have to open an attachment or visit a link to see the violation.
+The email may contain convincing details, including street names and speed limits in areas you regularly drive.
 It may even record a date or time when you know you were speeding through the intersection, making the claim very convincing.
 This data is often stolen through compromised or malicious traffic apps.
-Yes, really — that app on your phone giving you directions could be feeding info to scammers that’s used to trick you.
+Yes, really — that app on your phone giving you directions could be feeding info to scammers that are used to trick you.

 Fake Toll Plaza Speeding Phone Calls